-- Demonstrated skill, purpose, and ability to communicate through the proposed artistic media - Arts projects and strategies that center racial and/or social justice - Positive impact on artists and arts organizations, particularly people of the global majority / Black, Indigenous, People of Color (BIPOC) / African, Latinx, Arab, Asian, Native-American (ALAANA) artists and organizations, including payment of fees for their services - Centering of and meaningful engagement with economically or socio-economically marginalized communities, LGBTQIA+ communities, people with disabilities, and/or people of the global majority / Black, Indigenous, People of Color (BIPOC) / African, Latinx, Arab, Asian, Native-American (ALAANA) communities - Centering artistic and/or cultural forms that are underrepresented in Tacoma - Potential to reach underserved populations such as those whose opportunities to experience the arts are limited by geography, historical exclusion, and marginalization due to race, ethnicity, sexual orientation, gender identity, economics, disability, or other social or institutionally imposed barriers - Creation or refinement of new work or creative reinterpretation of existing work - Collaborations between artists, particularly those working in different artistic disciplines or communities - Broadening and/or deepening public knowledge, understanding, and appreciation of and access to the arts - Projects that represent an artistic challenge or stretch - Lived experience of the culture bearers involved in the project - Alignment of the art project to the organization's mission, audience, community, and/or constituency
+- Demonstrated skill, purpose, and ability to communicate through the proposed artistic media - Arts projects and strategies that center racial and/or social justice - Fair compensation to artists and project collaborators that is appropriate based on the project and capacity of the producing organization.
+Fair compensation includes competitive fees, in-kind compensation, and/or fair value exchange for services. - Positive impact on artists and arts organizations, particularly people of the global majority / Black, Indigenous, People of Color (BIPOC) / African, Latinx, Arab, Asian, Native-American (ALAANA) artists and organizations, including payment of competitive fees for their services - Centering of and meaningful engagement with economically or socio-economically marginalized communities, LGBTQIA+ communities, people with disabilities, and/or people of the global majority / Black, Indigenous, People of Color (BIPOC) / African, Latinx, Arab, Asian, Native-American (ALAANA) communities

+- Centering artistic and/or cultural forms that are underrepresented in Tacoma - Potential to reach underserved populations such as those whose opportunities to experience the arts are limited by geography, historical exclusion, and marginalization due to race, ethnicity, sexual orientation, gender identity, economics, disability, or other social or institutionally imposed barriers - Creation or refinement of new work or creative reinterpretation of existing work - Collaborations between artists, particularly those working in different artistic disciplines or communities - Broadening and/or deepening public knowledge, understanding, and appreciation of and access to the arts - Projects that represent an artistic challenge or stretch - Lived experience of the culture bearers involved in the project - Alignment of the art project to the organization's mission, audience, community, and/or constituency

-When evaluating applications for Programming Merit, the panel will be looking at answers to the following narrative questions; fees paid to artists as listed in the proposed budget; confirmation from any organizations or individuals whose role is central to the project's success; and artistic work samples that demonstrate skill, purpose, and ability to communicate through the proposed artistic media.
+When evaluating applications for Programming Merit, the panel will be looking at answers to the following narrative questions; compensation provided to artists as listed in the proposed budget; confirmation from any organizations or individuals whose role is central to the project's success; and artistic work samples that demonstrate skill, purpose, and ability to communicate through the proposed artistic media.

-Please consider the following prompts (400 words or less):
+Please consider the following prompts (400 words or less or up to 3 minutes of video or audio):

 - Describe the project including dates, times, locations, and cost for participants. - Which specific parts of the project will Community Arts Projects funding support? - Who are the artists involved?
 Why were they selected or how will they be selected?
-Will they be paid and, if so, how much? - How does the project meet the evaluation criteria (examples listed above) for Programming Merit?
+Will they be compensated and, if so, at what rate or in what ways (fees, in-kind compensation, other fair value exchange)? - How does the project meet the evaluation criteria (examples listed above) for Programming Merit?